daeken/Benjen/daeken.com/entries/renraku-os-networking-hosted-mode-moving-forw.md

-#title Renraku OS: Networking, Hosted Mode, Moving Forward
+title: Renraku OS: Networking, Hosted Mode, Moving Forward
-#date 2009-11-19
+date: 2009-11-19

 There hasn't been any news on Renraku in a while, so I figured I'd throw up an update on what's going on.